 Supervisor and Injured Employee's Responsibilities - In a medical emergency, transport the injured employee to the nearest medical facility or call 911 for emergency assistance.
 Following the arrangement of emergency medical treatment for the injured employee, supervisor must report it to AmeriSys at 1-800-455-2079.

-If medical treatment is not required, the employee should only complete a First Report of Injury-Non Medical Treatment Involved Form and send it to the Department of Human Resources, Worker's Compensation Coordinator, ADM 114.
+If medical treatment is not required, the employee should only complete a First Report of Injury-Non Medical Treatment Involved Form and send it to the Department of Human Resources, Worker's Compensation Coordinator, Building 4 (directly across from Chick Fil-A) second floor.
 This form will be filed on the injured employee's Workers' Compensation File.

 If injury requires non-emergency medical treatment, either the supervisor or injured employee must call AmeriSys at 1-800-455-2079 immediately and prior to obtaining medical treatment.
 AmeriSys will assist you or the injured employee in selecting an appropriate medical provider from within AmeriSys Workers' Compensation Services Provider Directory, and will arrange the appointment.
 AmeriSys will provide the Division of Risk Management and the Workers' Compensation Coordinator with a copy of the Notice of Injury form.
 The Workers' Compensation Coordinator at FAU will then send a copy to the supervisor together with a workers' comp information, also a Timekeeper's Information Card will be sent to the Timekeeping Administrator for his/her file, and an Injured Employee's Information Card to the injured employee.MATERIAL SENT TO INJURED EMPLOYEE